7 Reasons NOT to use Hootsuite

 One thing has changed - the prices have rocketed up.

-The pro plan has gone up by 7 and a half times since I wrote this article!
+The pro plan has increased by 7 and a half times since I wrote this article!

 To be honest, that's depressing.
 This article, and others like it, haven’t done much to initiate change at Hootsuite.

-It's still a tool I want to like, but I don't have much confidence in Hootsuite becoming the tool I want it to be anymore.
+It's still a tool I want to like, but I don't have much confidence in Hootsuite becoming the tool I want it to be.
 And that is sad.

 Of course, do have a read of my other social media management tool posts.
 For example:

-If you want to try Hootsuite, there is a free plan and also a 30-day trial of the Pro plan…
+If you want to try Hootsuite, there is a 30-day trial of the Pro plan…

 What is a Social Media Management Tool?